-Attempting, regardless of success, to: gain unauthorized access to a technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer viruses, hacking tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.
+1. Attempting, regardless of success, to: gain unauthorized access to a technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer viruses, hacking tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.

 First Offense: Restitution.
-Principal/Student conference, loss of user privileges, detention, in-school suspension, or 1 - 180 days out-of school suspension.
-Subsequent Restitution.
-Loss of user privileges, 1 - 180 days Offense: out-of-school suspension, or expulsion.
+Principal/Student conference, loss of user privileges, detention, in-school suspension, or $1 - 180$ days out-of school suspension.
+Subsequent Offense: Restitution.
+Loss of user privileges, $1 - 180$ days out-of-school suspension, or expulsion.

-Using, displaying or turning on pagers, phones, personal digital assistants, personal laptops or any other personal electronic devices during the regular school day, including instructional class time, unless it is part of the instructional program, required by a district-sponsored class or activity, or otherwise permitted by the building principal.
+2. Using, displaying or turning on pagers, phones, personal digital assistants, personal laptops or any other personal electronic devices during the regular school day, including instructional class time, unless it is part of the instructional program, required by a district-sponsored class or activity, or otherwise permitted by the building principal.

 First Offense: Confiscation.
-Principal/Student conference,

-detention, or in-

-Subsequent Confiscation. conference,

-Offense: detention, or in-school suspension.
+Principal/Student conference, detention, or in-school suspension.
+Subsequent Confiscation.
+Principal/Student conference, 75